tfausak/tfausak.github.io/_posts/2016-05-09-add-files-to-github-releases.md

 GitHub has allowed adding files to releases for as long as they've had releases.
 Unfortunately it's not very easy.
 You'd need more than a couple lines of Bash to get it done.
-In the past I used [github-release][], a Go executable, to do this.
+In the past I used [github-release][1], a Go executable, to do this.
 But where's the fun in using a Go program to deploy a Haskell program?

-That's why I made [GitHub Release][].
+That's why I made [GitHub Release][2].
 It's a Haskell version of (part of) the Go program.
 You can use it to upload files to tags on your GitHub project.
 It's self-hosting, meaning it uploads files to its own releases.